AlexTanui/Lex-Kitchen-Kenya/README.md

 ## Discription

-Lex Kitchen is an application that allowsa a user to search for their favorite meal per ingridient.
+Lex Kitchen is an application that allows users to search for their favorite meal per ingridient.
 Its inspired by kenyan top chef, Lex who has a five star rating in preparing meals.This apllication uses mealDB and an local API with kenyan local meal.

 ## Built with